-Michael Jacques, writer, once stated “The Eliminator is only just fast enough not to be laughed at”
+Michael (who) Jacques, writer, once stated “The Eliminator is only just fast enough not to be laughed at”.
+Hahahahahahaha from Grahame.

 In 1991, using Steve Gurney as a ‘motor’ at 160 hbpm we tested many of our kayaks against a constant heartrate (equal power) and using water pressure manometer to register speed.
 The Evolution Classic pushed a pressure of 11 on our scale.
 The Eliminator pushed 9.
 Steve and I were staggered – it seemed too fast.
 The conditions were calm on Nelson harbour.
 Same result when we re-tested the Eliminator.
 This kayak goes very well with a strong motor!